 At all meetings, business items may be decided by arriving at a consensus.
 If a vote is necessary, it will first be determined if a quorum is present.
 Then all votes shall be by voice or ballot at the will of the majority of the members serving on the Governing Board (except for matters of a financial nature, which will require a supermajority vote).
 If a vote is necessary but a quorum is not present at the meeting, the vote will occur via email or conference call following the meeting.

 Each representative will have one vote, unless there is more than one representative from the same organization.
 In this case, each organization would be limited to one vote.
-The exception to this rule is for the position of YAB Members or individuals currently or formally experiencing homelessness.
+The exception to this rule is for the position of HAB and YAB Members or individuals currently or formally experiencing homelessness.
 These individuals may be from the same organization as another voting member and still maintain their right to vote.
 No member may vote on any item which presents a conflict of interest, as described in the attached Conflict of Interest Policy (Appendix A).

 Supermajority Votes